-1. Must choose the "S/U" grade option in writing at the Registrar's Office by the 15th day of the quarter.

-2. Should understand that once the choice for the "S/U" grade has been made, it will not be changed to a regular letter grade.
+- Must choose the "S/U" grade option in writing at the Registration Office by the 15th day of the quarter. - Should understand that once the choice for the "S/U" grade has been made, it will not be changed to a regular letter grade.